nephio-project/docs/content/en/docs/porch/contributors-guide/environment-setup-vm.md

-Use the [VS Code Remote SSH] (https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) plugin to To debug from VS Code running on your local machine towards a VM.
+Use the [VS Code Remote SSH] (https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) plugin to debug from VS Code running on your local machine towards a VM.
 Detailed documentation on the plugin and its use is available on the
 [Remote Development using SSH](https://code.visualstudio.com/docs/remote/ssh) in the VS Code documentation.